Three Bean Quinoa Salad

 ¾ teaspoon kosher salt (if you only have table salt, you will need significantly less, so be careful!)

-1 cup shelled edamame (If using frozen edamame, run it under warm water for 20 seconds to thaw.)
+1 cup shelled edamame (If using frozen edamame, thaw according to the package directions.)

-¼ cup packed Italian parsley leaves, finely chopped
+¼ cup packed fresh flat-leaf parsley leaves, finely chopped

 3 scallions, finely chopped